 3. Build bookshelves into a bedroom

-One of our favorite bookshelf ideas is that of constructing shelving that allows them to be part of a bedroom – a prime reading spot for many – by fitting around the head of the bed.
+One of our favorite bookshelf ideas is that of constructing shelving that allows them to be part of a bedroom – a prime reading spot for many – by fitting book storage ideas around the head of the bed.

 ‘Our client wanted the primary bedroom to feel cozy and the main attraction is a bookshelf that channels that ambiance,’ explains Meg Lonergan with Meg Lonergan Interiors.